-Sure, let’s bring Ryan in for a meeting and run him through how his project breaks down, so he can understand how the process works.
+Sure, let’s bring Ryan (a long-standing client) in for a meeting and run him through how his project breaks down, so he can understand how the process works.

 In turn, we’re building a relationship with Ryan that positions us as a trusted resource partner for his business.